leapfrogonline/rstr/README.rst

     Characters commonly accepted in text input, equivalent to string.digits + string.letters + ' ' (the space character).

+userfriendly()
+    The characters provided by the concatenation of string.digits and string.letters except characters which are similar: 1, l and I, etc.

 postalsafe()
     Characters that are safe for use in postal addresses in the United States: upper- and lower-case letters, digits, spaces, and the punctuation marks period,